The Most Common Cause of Vertigo is also the Most Treatable

 It’s widely understood that BPPV is caused by small calcium carbonate crystals that become dislodged from their normal resting place and end up free-floating within one of three semicircular canals used by the inner ear to sense movement.
 With changes in head position, these crystals migrate within the fluid-filled canal, causing movement of fluid and subsequent pressure changes that result in an abnormal sensation of rotation or spinning.

-BPPV is quickly and easily treated by physical therapists.
+Physical therapists quickly and easily treat BPPV.
 Many of our therapists have undergone additional training to diagnose and treat BPPV, so please don’t hesitate to reach out and schedule an appointment.
 It could be your next and final step in ending this debilitating condition, allowing you to live life uninterrupted once again.

 References: